vujjini/Moviefy/README.md

 1. Click on the 'Moviefy' button at the home page

-2. You are gonna be redirected to a page where you would need to input either one movie or two movies depending upon the variety of movies you want to get recommended
+2. You are gonna be redirected to a page where you would need to input either one or two movies depending upon the variety of recommendations you want.

-3. After you submit those movie you get the recommendation.
+3. After you submit the titles, you get the recommendation.
 If you don't like the recommendation or you've already watched it click on the 'want another one' button to get another one.
 So those are the features of Moviefy.

 In applications.py I have used a movie database called TMDb which gives access to a free API.
 Then, I have used TMDb's own library called 'tmdb3api' in order to use some really helpful functions for looking up movies and getting details of those movies.
-I had to use multiple 'if' statements to ensure the userdoesn't run into errors that I, the programmer, do.
+I had to use multiple 'if' statements to ensure the user doesn't run into errors that I, the programmer, do.

 I have created another python application called helpers.py to use only one function called 'apology' which was inspired from the problem set 9 called 'finance'.
-I have used it for minimal but big errors the user may run into if he submitted the name of a movie that is non-existent or is the name of a TV show (this web app is movie based).
+I have used it for minimal but big errors the user may run into if he/she submitted the name of a movie that is non-existent or is the name of a TV show (this web app is movie based).

 The templates folder contains generate.html -the page where the recommended movie and its poster show up-, index.html -which is the home page-